 10. Go to a Professional for Help

-Happily, however, with proper care, use and storage there is no reason why your Ceramic Knives should not last you a lifetime with little or no problems!
+Happily, however, with proper care, use and storage there is no reason why your ceramic knife should not last a lifetime with little to no problems!

 Marie Rayner is a Canadian, who moved over to the UK and began a new life in the year 2000.
 At the age of 45 she decided she needed a career change and went back to College to take a Chef’s course, after which she worked as a Personel Chef for a number of years.